 How to choose the optimal period?
 The fact is that for different timeframes of the same currency pair, it will be different, so it will not be possible to use once successfully selected indicator period on all time scales of the pair you need.
 As a rule, the smaller the timeframe, the longer the period should be and vice versa.
 It is not difficult to find the optimal period for the RSI indicator – you need to consistently look through the periods and look at the overbought and oversold zones.
 As soon as the main highlights (reversal, key) highs and lows on the price chart begin to be reflected by the indicator in the overbought and oversold zones, and the rest will be (at least most of them) outside these zones, consider that the optimal period is found.

 As usual, the smaller the period we use, the more sensitive the curve and the more signals we get.
 The shorter the period is selected, the closer to the extreme values of the scale are the indices of the RSI index corresponding to the “overbought” or “oversold” market conditions.
 The greater the number of days in the period when calculating the index, the smoother will be its indicators.

 Since the computer does all the calculations for you, there is no need to memorize the formula.
 And yet, its knowledge will help you better understand the operation of the indicator, and this is the key to its proper use and interpretation of the signals it provides.

-Therefore, in order to minimize such distortions to a minimum, the tempo curve must be smoothed.
+Therefore, to minimize such distortions to a minimum, the tempo curve must be smoothed.
 The second problem is related to the need for constant boundaries of the oscillator band for comparative analysis purposes.
-The formula of the RSI index allows to solve both these problems: it not only smoothens the curve, but also provides a constant vertical scale from 0 to 100.
+The formula of the RSI index allows us to solve both these problems: it not only smoothens the curve but also provides a constant vertical scale from 0 to 100.

 If the closing prices are today and yesterday are equal, then U and D are equal to 0.
 After the values of U and D are smoothed by an exponential moving average with a period of N, the “Relative Strength (RS)” is first calculated: